bihor/fp_masterquiz/Documentation/ToDoList/Index.rst

 To-Do list
 ==========

-The to-do list is long:
+The to-do list is short:

-- implement most of the features of myquizpoll
+- using of more cookie-sessions

-- write a good documentation
+- write a better documentation.

-- and so on.